 The faster you pedal, the greater the power you generate on your bike and, thus, you maximize your efficiency.

 Cycling at a low cadence puts a greater amount of strain on your muscles, allowing you to burn more fat for energy.
-When you pedal at a lower gear, you use up more energy trying to push the pedal, leading to muscle soreness after a couple of minutes.
+When you pedal at a higher gear, you use up more energy trying to push the pedal, leading to muscle soreness after a couple of minutes.

 On the other hand, if you pedal too fast as a beginner, you are much more likely to tire yourself out much quicker, thus lowering your efficiency.